MULTI ASSET INCOME FUNDMULTI ASSET INCOME FUND

 Living longer: Can we afford it?

 Traditional financial planning no longer covers our extending lifespans.
-Baillie Gifford’s Steven Hay considers why we need to think differently about how we invest.July 2020
+Baillie Gifford’s Steven Hay considers why we need to think differently about how we invest.February 2020

 Multi Asset Income Fund - Annual Retrospective.